dsii-2017-unirsm/dsii-2017-archive/davideonestini/making-visible/research.md

 At the most basic level, rights are ideas.
 Therefore, they are invisible.
 You can neither see them, nor touch, nor hear.
 Actually, we rarely even think about human rights because we (luckily) live in a country where they are generally respected.
 We more often talk about rights when they are missing and even in that case, we do not have a proper knowledge or a clear image regarding countries and communities where they are denied.

 A data visualization about human rights would be interesting and useful for CISV's purposes, as well.
 Indeed, making what we teach and communicate in CISV's programmes visible is a very important part of our "learning-by-doing" approach.

+***statement of purpose***

+When we take human rights for granted, as we generally do, they become invisible to us.
+What I aim to do by means of this project is making people reflect on the subject.
+Specifically, I want them to be able to actually see human rights and all the relatives issues again.
+One way to reach this goal would be to simulate a situation where one or more specific rights are denied.
+Simulation games, indeed, are what we usually do in CISV programmes to make kids understand difficult topics, like this one.

 ***visual inspiration***